rustdoc-cn/rocketdoc/source/_posts/Installing-Rust.md

 ---
 layout: default
-id: how-it-works
+id: Installing-Rust
-title: How it works?
-next: installation.html
+title: 安装 Rust
 categories:
-- introduction
+- Getting-Started
 ---

 This is our what it is markdown file